trappeur1975/ocs_projet8_todolist/README.md

 29/01/2022 : bug fix in my code for saving roles in the "UserController.php" file

-30/01/2022 : resolution of the personal display bug to display the task icon closed or not completed 30/01/2022 : update of TaskType.php and edit.html.twig file
+30/01/2022 : resolution of the personal display bug to display the task icon closed or not completed 30/01/2022 : update of TaskType.php and edit.html.twig file 30/01/2022 : personal code modification => mapping of the "roles" field in "userType.php"